Quantum-enabled communication without a phase reference

+\QZ{ For the EA communication scenario, as transmissivity is typically low, we adopt the Rayleigh distribution~\cite{goodman1976some,goodman1965some,zhuang2017fading} $ f(x)\sim x\exp\left(-{x^2}/{\bar{\kappa}}\right) $ with proper truncation in $[0,1]$; For quantum communication, the capacity is sharply zero when $\kappa<0.5$, therefore it is more reasonable to consider a flat fading of $x^2\in [\bar{\kappa}-\delta \kappa,\bar{\kappa}+\delta \kappa]$.
+We evaluate the lower bounds in Fig.~\ref{fig:CE_noisy_new} as the dotted lines for the same average transmissivity in each case.
+We see the quantum capacity is only mildly decreased due to fading (dotted blue line in Fig.~\ref{fig:CE_noisy_new}(b)); while the lower bound is decreased appreciably by fading for EA communication (dotted red line in Fig.~\ref{fig:CE_noisy_new}(a)), however, the scaling of the advantage over the HSW classical capacity survives~\cite{supp} }

-{\em Discussion.---} In this letter, we show that entanglement's benefit in communication is possible without a phase reference, assuming a finite-time memory effect in the channel.
-We exactly solve the EA classical capacity of a pure dephasing channel, showing that the optimal input of non-Gaussian multipartite-entangled state is strictly better than the Gaussian entangled source.
-In presence of additional thermal noise and loss, we derive upper and lower bounds of the EA classical capacity, which shows that the degradation from the absence of a phase reference is mild.
-Moreover, phase encoding on TMSVs achieves the lower bound of the EA classical capacity in the large noise limit.
-Many future directions can be explored, including an extension to cases with finite phase noise~\cite{arqand2020quantum} and a practical decoding scheme design.
+{\em Discussion.---} In this letter, we show that \QZ{quantum advantages} in communication is possible without a phase reference, assuming a finite-time memory effect in the channel.
+We exactly solve the EA capacities \QZ{and quantum capacity} of a pure dephasing channel, showing that the optimal input of non-Gaussian multipartite-entangled state is strictly better than the Gaussian entangled source.
+In presence of additional thermal noise, loss \QZ{and fading effects}, we derive upper and lower bounds of the capacities, which shows that the degradation from the absence of a phase reference is mild.
+Many future directions can be explored, including an extension to cases with finite phase noise~\cite{arqand2020quantum} and practical protocol design for achieving the lower bounds.